 If you are looking for chickpea patty recipes, this falafel patty is the one to try!
 This Falafel Quinoa Burger Recipe includes the power combo of chickpeas and quinoa (or rice if you want) so you know you are eating healthy even if its still a burger.
 Prep is pretty easy but make sure to save a little time for soaking the chickpeas and refrigerating the mix.
 These can be served either as a burger or made a bit smaller as patties with a dipping sauce.

 Veggie burgers have had a huge resurgence in recent years and this vegan falafel burger recipe is a bit of a twist from the usual.
 Usually your veggie burger choices will be one of two things: 1) Something black bean or all veggie based in the frozen aisle that will not grill well or, 2) The

 other extreme which is Beyond Burgers or Impossible Burgers which are better on the grill but only for those that really want a meaty texture.
 Not that there is anything wrong with either option, I enjoy both but these vegan falafel burgers are a nice change of pace.

-A few things to keep in mind before making:
+A few things to keep in mind before making this chickpea patty recipe:

 - Remember to soak the chickpeas in the morning or overnight.
 Usually I love canned chickpea recipes ( You can find a few on this site) but this is NOT one of them.
 Falafel texture is definately better with fresh soaked chickpeas.